-If this is not your first time hosting an online webinar and you are familiar with Facebook or Google ads, we suggest investing in paid traffic, which is often referred to as the ‘holy grail’ of online business.
-The reason why we suggest newcomers to avoid using such ads, is because they can be quite tricky and complicated to use, especially Facebook ads.
-You need to have every detailed narrowed down and thought through to actually make the most of these ads and, in turn, receive profitable returns as a result.
-But, if you have funds at your disposable and you’re well acquainted with how Facebook ads work, then go for it!
+If this is not your first time hosting an online webinar, and you are familiar with Facebook or Google Ads, we suggest investing in paid traffic, which is often referred to as the ‘holy grail’ of online business.
+The reason why we suggest newcomers to avoid using such ads is that they can be quite tricky and complicated to use, especially Facebook ads.
+You need to have every detail narrowed down and thought through to actually make the most of these ads and, in turn, receive profitable returns as a result.
+But, if you have funds at your disposable, and you’re well-acquainted with how Facebook ads work, then go for it!
 Just make sure that you have the appropriate message and strategy set in place to reach your target audience, if not, it’s just money going down the drain.
 To increase the number of webinar registrations, it is recommended to focus on ‘Frontend Facebook Ads’.
-Jon S, a webinar specialist, claims that there are a number of ad targeting audiences and has provided a list “with the warmest and usually the lowest cost per registration and highest EPR”.
+Jon Schumacher, a webinar specialist, claims that there are a number of ad targeting audiences and has provided a list “with the warmest and usually the lowest cost per registration and highest EPR”.

 - Email Custom Audiences & Website Traffic Custom Audiences